-Borrowing costs incurred for the acquisition or construction of qualifying assets are capitalized during the period required to complete and prepare the assets for their intended use or sale.
-A qualifying asset is one that takes substantial time to get ready for use or sale.
+Borrowing costs incurred for the acquisition or construction of qualifying assets are capitalized during the period of time that is required to complete and prepare the assets for their intended use or sale.
+A qualifying asset is one that requires a substantial period of time to get ready for use or sale.

-When funds are borrowed specifically to finance a project, the amount capitalized represents the actual borrowing costs.
-When the funds used to finance a project form part of general borrowing, the amount capitalized is calculated using the weighted average of rates applicable to the Partnership's relevant general borrowing during the period.
+Where funds are borrowed specifically to finance a project, the amount capitalized represents the actual borrowing costs incurred.
+Where the funds used to finance a project form part of general borrowings, the amount capitalized is calculated using a weighted average of rates applicable to relevant general borrowings of the Partnership during the period.